NolanPic/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+While both iterate over an array, `.forEach` only iterates, while `.map` returns an array as well.

 2. What is the difference between a function and a method?

+A function is more general, whereas a method is a function that is in an object or class.

 3. What is closure?

+A closure is the concept that a function has access to state in its outer scope or environment, even if the function is invoked after that scope has been executed.

 4. Describe the four rules of the 'this' keyword.

+   1. Global — `this` refers to the global or window object, since there is no other object for it to reference
+   2. Implicit — `this` refers to whatever object is to the left of the method being called. e.g. `foo.bar()` <-- this referenced inside of 'bar' would refer to the 'foo' object.
+   3. Explicit -- `this` refers to whatever object it was explicitly bound to using `.bind()`, `.call()`, or `.apply()`.
+   4. New — this refers to whatever object was created using the `new` keyword along with a constructor function or class. e.g. `let myObj = new CoolObj()` ←- `this` refers to `myObj`

 5. Why do we need super() in an extended class?

+`super()` effectively does the same thing as `ParentClass.call(this, args)` in a traditional constructor function. `super()` ensures that the class receives all of the properties of its parent class.

 ## Project Set up